 Names: The Angiosperm Phylogeny Group in 2000 re-assigned the Ascelepias genus to the Apocynaceae family from the previous Asclepiadaceae (Milkweed) family.
-You will find many references that have not yet picked this up.
 The genus name, Asclepias, is for the Greek god of healing.
-The species name, incarnata, is Latin for flesh, referring to the color of the flowers at certain times.
+The species name, incarnata, is Latin for flesh, which may refer to the color of the flowers at certain times.
 The author name for the plant classification, 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: The showy erect pinkish umbels of flowers and the branching at the top of the plant will readily identify this species of milkweed.
 Most of the other species with pinkish flowers have the umbels nodding.
-See in 'notes' below links to other species.
+See in 'notes' below links to other species of Milkweed.